nikhilmaurya2000/codershub/README.md

 step 4.
 Here, just above the Codes you will see a "Create Pull Request" button.

-This would make a PR to the original repository i.e. rajranjan0608/yourFirstPR.
+This would make a PR to the original repository.
 Follow the on-screen instructions to make a successful PR.

 ## Try these questions...